KTH-SSAS/manuel-ricklis-thesis/README.md

 This work aims to clarify the question of how well a neural network can approximate the optimal policy of a partially observable attack graph.
 The generated attack graphs used for supervised learning are heavily inspired by [coreLang](https://github.com/mal-lang/coreLang).

+## How to use
+- Generate attack graphs with prefixes `train`, `val` and `test`
+- Modify the training configuration in `value_approximator/gat/train.py`
+- Run the training
+- Optionally, test the prediction accuracy with the trained model that saved in `models/binaries` (the final model) or `models/checkpoints`

 ## Work Products

 - [x] Build attack graph from generated model
 - [x] Calculated value function
-- [ ] Adapt GNN for attack graphs
+- [x] Adapt GNN for attack graphs
-- [ ] First GNN learning on attack graphs
+- [x] First GNN learning on attack graphs
 - [ ] Analyse results